Memory Colour | Colour Memory at the London Design Fair 2018

 Allistair was invited to take part and Eclipse, Paint and Rhythm from his debut #CanvasToCarpet carpet collection were chosen to adorn the walls of the sitting room, while downstairs his wool stitched painting, ‘Composition IV’, hung in the dinning room.

 The Wool BnB | Interior | Composition IV (detail) | Photo Credits: Peter Dixon and Allistair Covell

 The Cambrian Mountain Wool International Design Challenge 2015

 Digital Stitch in the National Wool Museum, Wales | PHOTO CREDIT: JOHN POCKINGTON

 In February 2015 Allistair was invited alongside 36 other artists and designers to take part in the Cambrian Mountains Wool International Design Challenge.
-Allistair, in collaboration with Think Positive Prints UK, created the textile artwork Digital Stitch, an innovative example of fusing ‘the old with the new’ in a dynamic style.
+Allistair, in collaboration with Penny McIntyre of Think Positive Prints UK, created the textile artwork Digital Stitch, an innovative example of fusing ‘the old with the new’ in a dynamic style.
 Digital Stitch is a richly coloured artwork that combines traditional woven wool production techniques with the latest cutting edge digital printing technology.
 The surface pattern is a digital print of an enlarged section of one of Allistair’s hand stitched paintings and presented in a style that resembles the effect of peeling and chipped paint on a surface.